MohamedDiar/azure-mlops-fraud-detection/README.md

-# Azure MLOps - Fraud Detection Example
+# Azure MLOps - Fraud Detection Drift Monitoring

 This repository provides a structured example of implementing an MLOps pipeline for a fraud detection machine learning model using Azure Machine Learning and GitHub Actions.
-It adapts the concepts from the [Azure MLOps (v2) solution accelerator](https://github.com/Azure/mlops-v2) and applies them to a specific fraud detection scenario based on provided notebooks.
+It adapts the concepts from the [Azure MLOps (v2) solution accelerator](https://github.com/Azure/mlops-v2) and applies them to a specific fraud detection.
+As part of my Thesis "
+Evaluating the Impact of MLOps Practices on Model Reliability and Business Success: A Comparative Analysis of Traditional and MLOps-Driven Machine Learning Implementations"

 ## Project Structure